stefan-baur/jesadido-poc/README.md

 ## Delimitation

 This project is the implementation of a **prototypical, standalone, all-in-one, non-headless application** to show the feasibility of the above approach and its possibilities, only.
-A scalable cloud solution with a huge set of target languages should be realized with best effort, if this projekt really works.
+A scalable cloud solution with a huge set of target languages should be realized with best effort, if this language projekt really works.

 ## Development Environment